 Palladium One Announces Increase in Brokered Private Placement Financing from C$3 million to C$4.2 million

-Toronto, December 2, 2022 - Palladium One Mining Inc. (TSXV: PDM) (OTCQB: NKORF) (FSE: 7N11) (the "Company" or "Palladium One") is pleased to announce that it has increased the previously announced brokered private placement from $3 million to $4.2 million.
+TORONTO, ON, Dec 3, 2022 - (ACN Newswire) - Palladium One Mining Inc. (TSXV: PDM) (OTCQB: NKORF) (FSE: 7N11) (the "Company" or "Palladium One") is pleased to announce that it has increased the previously announced brokered private placement from $3 million to $4.2 million.

 The Offering will be led by Echelon Capital Markets ("Echelon", the "Lead Agent") and along with Sprott Capital Partners LP and Research Capital Corporation (collectively "Agents").
 As compensation, the Agents will be entitled to a cash fee in an amount equal to 6% of the gross proceeds from the Offering.
 In addition, the Agents will receive non-transferable warrants (the "Broker Warrants") exercisable at any time prior to the date that is 24 months from the Closing Date to acquire that number of units (each comprised of one common share and one-half of one warrant with an exercise price of $0.20 for a period of 36 months) which is equal to 6.0% of the number of Charity FT Units sold under the Offering at an exercise price equal to $0.14.